 The “So What?”
 About These Continuation Pay Changes

-Changing eligibility to 8-9 years of service means if you’re already at 8 years of service in 2024, you would need to make a decision and/or request CP either now or very soon.
+Changing eligibility to 8-9 years of service would mean if you’re already at 8 years of service in 2024, you would need to make a decision and/or request CP either now or very soon.
 Last year the Army didn’t release their Continuation Pay guidance until about 3 months into the year.
 Go figure.
 However, for CY24, they’ve actually planned for this and released the Implementation Guidance memo covering CY24/25.

 Plan = We’re Planning to do change Continuation Pay